Noroff-FEU-Assignments/project-exam-1-bettytro/README.md

 ## Description

 On this assignment I chose to focus more on the code then the design.
 It was the exam and I really wanted to show that I can manage all the things we have learned this year.
-The design was universal accessibility, wich has been an important thing for me this year since they change the roles in Norway for it.
-We had to fetch the content for our website to be stored on a WordPress installation used as a Headless CMS.
-And make an easy to navigate, good looking website with HTML, CSS and JavaScript.
+The design was made with universal design and accessibility in mind, which has been an important thing for me this year since they changed the rules in Norway this year.
+We had to fetch the content for our website to be stored on a WordPress installation used as a Headless CMS, and make an easy to navigate, good looking website with HTML, CSS and JavaScript.

 Under is some of the requirements we had to meet